AlexPoltak/vrs_cvicenie_3/README.md

   <h1 align="left">Libs MAPInteraction</h1>

 **This library is used in two main ways:**
-1.For transformation between devices(lidar,camera,imu) and also between  what the device is connected to(drone, car, pedestrian).
+1. For transformation between devices(lidar,camera,imu) and also between  what the device is connected to(drone, car, pedestrian).
-2.For reading lidar file and manipulating with data obtainded from this file.**<br />
+2. For reading lidar file and manipulating with data obtainded from this file.**<br />
 More in specific sections. <br /><br />
 This library Consists of: